Football: what balance for media coverage of the World Cup in Qatar?

 We must use the power of football as a lever for change

 After consultation with the associative world, the Belgian Football Union aligns itself with this discourse: ” we must use the power of football as a lever for change.
 In recent years, Qatar has also made a lot of progress compared to other Gulf countries.
 In particular, he abolished the modern slavery system of ‘kafala’“, illustrates the spokesperson for the Belgian Football Union, Pierre Cornez.
-Asked by the Belga agency about the ecological disaster of such an event, he tempers: ” the debate is debatable, because you have to play somewhere.
+Asked by the Belga agency regarding the ecological disaster of such an event, he tempers: ” the debate is debatable, because you have to play somewhere.
 And the football community does not have a monopoly on air travel.
 The world of entertainment is also required to travel by plane, as well as other sports disciplines.
 Of course, the ecological question challenges us and we try to maximize the flightss “.

 If in France, a regional newspaper – Le Quotiden de La Réunion – announced a boycott of the World Cup in Qatar ” in the name of its values “and because” intolerable attacks on dignity, human freedoms, minorities, the planet“, the majority of the Belgian media decided to cover the tournament full of polemics.”
 All the journalists who usually follow the Red Devils have registered“, says Rudy Nuyens, secretary general of Sportspress, the association of Belgian sports journalists.
 In total, around fifty people will travel to Qatar for their respective media.”
 But covering is not endorsing, they don’t organize the event, they only follow it“, we emphasize.